Broadway Plaza (Walnut Creek)

 Broadway Plaza is an outdoor shopping mall located in downtown Walnut Creek, California.
 The shopping center opened on October 11, 1951 and is owned and operated by Macerich.
-The mall is anchored by Nordstrom and Macy's, and features nearly 80 stores including flagship H&M and ZARA stores, a standalone Apple store with an adjoining outdoor plaza, an Industrious co-working space, a Life Time Fitness sports club, and a Pinstripes entertainment center and restaurant, which closed on September 2025.
+The mall is anchored by Nordstrom and Macy's, and features nearly 80 stores including flagship H&M and ZARA stores, a standalone Apple store with an adjoining outdoor plaza, an Industrious co-working space, a Life Time Fitness sports club, and other retailers such as Ray-Ban, lululemon, Anthropologie, Coach, and GAP.